The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 Like many in the startup ecosystem, I read the recent article on the cultural challenges inside unicorn startup Away with shock and disappointment.
 I felt tremendous grief for the employees.
-I also sensed a pattern at hand in tech (Uber > WeWork > Away).
-And I wondered: while the leaders are culpable, might our mob mentality reaction be inhibiting us from changing the systemic issues that encourage this kind of behavior?
+I also sensed a pattern at hand in tech, a pattern that keeps repeating: Uber, WeWork, Away.
+And I wondered: while the leaders are culpable, might our rush to judgment be preventing us from addressing the systemic issues that encourage this kind of behavior?

 I have a 7-year-old son named Marco.
 As a parent, I’m surprised and disturbed by the binary model of the world that seems forced upon him at such an early age.
 Media creates a paradigm where there are only two kinds of people in the world: the good and the bad.